sarbbottam/sarbbottam.github.io/_posts/2016-10-27-text-overflow-ellipsis-is-it-worth-using.md

 But that's not true for web media.
 With `text-overflow: ellipsis` style, the author does not have any control over the appearance of the `...`.
 It depends on the available width of the container, at the time of rendering.

-And the currently rendered content with `...` might or might not make sense to the reader.

 Consider the following sentence, the truncation will depend on your device width.
 <style>
   .sukumar {